leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 * Highly interactive content experiences can be very engaging.
 * Interactions should support and enhance the information and improve comprehension.
-* Design interacive media with the same principles used to design products.
+* Design interactive media with the same principles used to design products.

 ### Media controls